adfinis/pyproject/README.rst

 Dependencies
 ============

-If you need additional dependencies for tests add them to .requirments.txt in the project.
+* If you need additional dependencies for tests add them to .requirments.txt in the project.

+* If you want to disable a standard dependency create a file .no* your project root, for example to disable pytest_capturelog .nopytest_capturelog.